yogendra-btc/js-tasks/4-Sep-2017/basic_excercises.md

 Word Count: Given a statement, count the occurrences of each word in that statement.

-For example for the input "javascript team this is just to jest javascript concepts"
+For example for the input "javascript team this is just to test javascript concepts"

 ```javascript
 javascript: 2